TemesgenGetye/eth/README.md

 - **Favorites**: Save favorite items for quick access.
 - **Chats**: Communicate with sellers directly through the platform.
 - **Notifications**: Receive updates on new messages and activities.
-- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices

 ## Installation